MCUdude/TinyCore/README.md

 * Enter the following URL in **Additional Boards Manager URLs**: `https://mcudude.github.io/TinyCore/package_MCUdude_TinyCore_index.json`
 * Open the **Tools > Board > Boards Manager...** menu item.
 * Wait for the platform indexes to finish downloading.
-* Scroll down until you see the **MegaCore** entry and click on it.
+* Scroll down until you see the **TinyCore** entry and click on it.
 * Click **Install**.
-* After installation is complete close the **Boards Manager** window.
+* After installation is complete, close the **Boards Manager** window.

 #### Manual Installation
 Click on the "Download ZIP" button in the upper right corner.
 Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
-Open Arduino IDE, and a new category in the boards menu called "MegaCore" will show up.
+Open Arduino IDE, and a new category in the boards menu called "TinyCore" will show up.

+Note that a manual installation will not download binary tools such as the most recent avrdude program and the debugging tool.

 #### Arduino CLI Installation
 Run the following command in a terminal: